 Fluoride is a naturally occurring substance.
 It can be present in drinking water from two sources: 1) by nature when groundwater comes into contact with fluoride containing minerals naturally present in the earth; or 2) by a water purveyor through addition of fluoride to the water they are providing in the distribution system.
-The San Marino system has naturally occurring fluoride in the groundwater at ~0.8 mg/L and also receives fluoridated water from the Metropolitan Water District of Southern California at an optimized target level of ~0.8 mg/L.
+The Duarte system has naturally occurring fluoride in the groundwater at ~0.4 mg/L.